wp-plugins/wp-backitup/readme.txt

 You can use your backup zip to restore your site or to clone a site&apos;s content and settings when setting up a new one.

 = Automatically Restore Your Backup Zips =
-Tired of messing around in PHPMyAdmin and with FTP trying to restore you backups? <a href="http://www.wpbackitup.com/wp-backitup-pro/" title="WP Backitup">WP Backitup Pro</a> offers all the features of <a href="http://wordpress.org/extend/plugins/wp-backitup/" title="WP Backitup Lite">WP Backitup</a> but allows you to import your backup zips in seconds, right from the Wordpress Dashboard.
+Tired of messing around in PHPMyAdmin and with FTP trying to restore you backups?
+WP Backitup features a premium restoration feature that allows your backup zips to be restored right from the Wordpress interface.
+No need to worry about FTP, cPanel or PHPMyAdmin!
+Licenses are available to buy on the WP Backitup site but you can also <a href="http://www.wpbackitup.com/free-license/">get a free WP Backitup license here</a>.

 = Easy To Install and Use =
 Simply install the plugin directly to Wordpress and browse to the new menu 'WP Backitup'.
 From there, just follow the on-screen instructions and watch as WP Backitup creates a backup of you site's plugins, themes and uploads as well as you content and settings (including all custom widgets and settings for any additional plugins).

+= Get a free WP Backitup License =
+Missed the link above?
+You can <a href="http://www.wpbackitup.com/free-license/">get a free WP Backitup license here</a>.
+Just enter your email address and follow the instructions.

 = More questions? =
-Why not head over to the <a href="http://www.wpbackitup.com/" title="WP Backitup">WP Backitup site</a>?
+Please ask them in the <a href="http://wordpress.org/support/plugin/wp-backitup">support forum</a>.

 == Installation ==